nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 To use this API, the requester:

+- SHALL have gone through accreditation and received an endpoint certificate and associated ASID (Accredited System ID) for the client system.
+- SHALL have authenticated the user using national smartcard authentication, and obtained a ticket and the UUID from the user's smartcard (this is pass in a JSON web token - see [Cross Organisation Audit and Provenance](integration_cross_organisation_audit_and_provenance.html) for details)
 - SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.

 ## Request Headers ##